Summary

 - Pregnant or breastfeeding women

-- Persons whose doctor advises against dietary restrictions
+- Individuals whose doctor advises against dietary restrictions

 - Workers with very intense physical activity

-The Church insists that these rules must be observed with common sense.
-If your health suffers, you are exempt.
+The Church insists that these rules should be observed with common sense.
+If your health is affected, you are exempt.
 There is no obligation to risk physical well-being.

 Historical evolution: it used to be much stricter